reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 }
 ```

+In the example above we're always printing out the feature flags for the static `admin` user.
+We could also think about adding a parameter `username` to our endpoint and then print the feature flag state for any other user!
+This can be very handy for investigating customer support requests!

 ## Conclusion

-As you can see LaunchDarkly as a cloud service is pretty powerful on its own and it allows us to dynamically change the runtime behavior of the application.
-We can also rollout or take back new features as per our convenience.
-This allows us to squeeze our performance and get rid of various dependencies on database related layers.
+A feature flag platform allows us to dynamically change the runtime behavior of our application.
+We can roll out or roll back new features as per our convenience.

-LaunchDarkly is a full-blown feature management platform that supports many programming languages.
-It allows us to define flexible targeting rules and scales to an almost limitless number of feature flags without impacting overall performance.
-If we have an enterprise which needs to manage multiple codebases having various programming languages, then this could prove a very useful tool.
+We can also use a feature flag platform as a store for configuration data, so we can rapidly iterate on our application without having to build a custom configuration management.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/nodejs/nodejs-backend-feature-flag-launchdarkly).